avigad/mathematics_in_lean_source/source/logic.rst

 but any legal identifiers would do: you can use ``h1``, ``h2``, ``h3`` instead, or ``foo``, ``bar``, and ``baz``.
-The last line represents the *target* of the current goal, that is, the fact to be proved.
+The last line represents the *goal*, that is, the fact to be proved.
+(Beware: sometimes people use *target* for the fact to be proved, and *goal* for the combination of the context and the target.
+In practice, the intended meaning is usually clear.)

 To prove an implication, we introduce it with a label.
 This moves it to the context, where we can use it.